 14 Priming and painting walls steps:

-1. Fix the dings.
-Examine all the surfaces, then carefully repair and sand all cracks, holes, or dents before you apply the paint.
-For information on repairing walls, see …..
+1. Repair surface defects.
+Inspect all surfaces, then carefully repair and sand all cracks, holes, or dents before paint application.
+For information on repairing walls, see ….

-2. Tint the primer.
-Only a limited percentage of the primer’s volume can be made up of tint, so it may look lighter than the finish coat.
-Not all primers need tinting; let the paint salesperson follow the guidelines of the manufacturer.
+2. Tint the primer, but be aware that the manufacturer’s guidelines stipulate a limited percentage of the primer’s volume can be dedicated to tint, which may cause it to appear lighter than the finish coat.
+It is crucial to recognize that tinting is not mandatory for all primers, and the paint salesperson should follow the manufacturer’s guidelines.

 3. Mask the room.
-Determine the order for painting the room, working from top to bottom.
-Prime land paint) the ceiling first, trim second, and walls last wiping off wall drips from trim).
-Mask all areas being painted last from those that are painted first.
+Establish the painting order, proceeding from top to bottom.
+Begin by priming and painting the ceiling, followed by trim, and conclude with the walls, removing any wall drips from trim.
+Mask areas painted last from those painted first.

 4. Spot prime.
-If using latex, dip the brush in water to help it absorb the primer.
-If using alkyd, dip the brush in mineral spirits.
+For latex applications, dip the brush in water to enhance primer absorption.
+For alkyd applications, dip the brush in mineral spirits.
 Brush out the liquid on a piece of cardboard to remove loose bristles.
-Prime all areas of walls and trim that need special attention: patches in drywall and plaster, areas of bare wood exposed by scraping or sanding, and any spots treated with stain blocker.
+Prime all areas of walls and trim that require special attention, including drywall and plaster patches, bare wood exposed by scraping or sanding, and areas treated with stain blocker.

-6. Cut in the edges of the ceiling, brushing an area about 2 inches wide and 5 feet long at a time with primer.
-Then, wearing safety goggles and an old cap, roll primer onto the ceiling, overlapping the roller into the cut-in area.
-Roll with diagonal strokes, moving from the edge toward the middle of the room.
-Continue cutting in and rolling until you’re finished.
+6. Carefully cut in the edges of the ceiling, applying primer to an area approximately 2 inches wide and 5 feet long at a time.
+Then, donning safety goggles and an old cap, proceed to roll primer onto the ceiling, ensuring the roller overlaps into the cut-in area.
+Employ diagonal strokes, working from the edge towards the middle of the room.
+Continue alternating between cutting in and rolling until the task is complete.

 7. Mask off the trim if you haven’t already done so.
 Wait until the ceiling dries and mask it off with blue painter’s masking tape.
 Cut in around the windows, doors, and corners.
 (Starting in a corner, brush primer along about 5 feet of trim, 5 feet of ceiling, and from top to bottom of the corner.)